franciskershaw/slice-of-pie/README.md

 * Form with personal details and delivery details, which can be saved by the user if they want to and are logged in.

 8. **Product management page for administrators only, containing:**
-* A simple form to add products onto the site, update them, or delete them if required.
+* A form to add products onto the site, update them, or delete them if required.
-* 'Unavailable' option so that products can be made out of stock.
+* 'Unavailable' option so that products are disabled to users when not available for purchase.

 #### Interaction Design